Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 148.8

-Kansas has a 4-7-0 record against the spread so far this season compared to TCU, who is 7-6-0 ATS.
+Kansas is 4-7-0 against the spread this season compared to TCU's 7-6-0 ATS record.
 A total of four out of the Jayhawks' games this season have gone over the point total, and six of the Horned Frogs' games have gone over.
-Over the last 10 contests, Kansas is 3-7 against the spread and 10-0 overall while TCU has gone 5-5 against the spread and 8-2 overall.
+In the last 10 games, Kansas is 3-7 against the spread and 10-0 overall while TCU has gone 5-5 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM